IanTeda/authentication-service/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository aims to provide a reusable authentication microservice for building other applications along side.
-The application is built on top of [gRPC](https://grpc.io/).

 Following initial authentication of a user through a unique email and password, [tokens](https://jwt.io/) are used to verify the authenticity of a request and maintain sessions.
 A token secret (phrase) is used to encode the token, which can be used by other microservices to decode access tokens to confirm authenticity of a request.